Kate BystrovaKB

 Something to consider is that journalists will pick up stories three months, six months or a year down the line.
 It all depends on what’s hot right now.
 That means having a ranking newsroom full of a history of press releases can very well generate some passive income in terms of coverage further down the line.

-Side note!
-This longevity applies to email pitches too!
+Side note: This longevity applies to email pitches too!

-Journalists will keep your old pitches in the depths of their inboxes and search for topics using keywords as and when the need arises.
-That means whatever else you do, make sure the subject line and body text of your email pitches clearly state what they're about using straightforward terminology that journalists are likely to type into the search bar later.
+That means that whatever else you do, make sure the subject line and body text of your email pitches clearly state what they're about using straightforward terms that journalists are likely to type into their search bar.

-For more great insights into what journalists look for in an email pitch, check out our PR Roundtable episode, How writers want to be pitched ➜
+For more insights into what journalists look for in an email pitch, check out our PR Roundtable episode, How writers want to be pitched ➜

-• Write & publish brand stories in an online newsroom
+• Publish all your media assets in an online newsroom

 Tek Group's online newsroom survey found some interesting insights on what journalists want to see in newsrooms: